iAgentNTU/iAgentNTU.github.io/_people/Jacky_Yeh.md

 Hello, Chun-Yen (Jacky) Yeh is here.
 I received my bachelor's degree in electrical engineering from National Taiwan Normal University.

-My current research is image paragraphing.
+My current research area is image paragraphing.
 Teaching machines how to describe images in a more semantically precise way is always my enthusiasm about.
 Also, I am interested in IoT, serving as TA of "Advanced Topics in Internet of Things" this semester.

 At leisure time, I love playing basketball, playing tabletop games, and hanging out with friends.
 Nice to meet you all!